betsol/ng-module/README.md

 Run:

-- `npm i && bower install` to initialize the project
+- `npm i` to initialize the project
 - `gulp build` to re-build the dist files
 - `gulp test` or `karma start` to test the code